 Barbara Brennan has taught ballroom dancing for Arthur Murray Dance Studio for over ten years, and is a member of the USA Dance Association.
-She is trained in American as well as international dance styles.
-She also ran her own dance studio for ten years while competing professionally, and has been joyfully guiding dance students at Center for the Arts since 2003.
+She is trained in American as well as International dance styles.
+Bobbie ran her own dance studio for ten years while competing professionally, and has been joyfully guiding dance students at Center for the Arts since 2003.

 Cookie Bell began her career with The Fred Astaire Dance Studios as a professional instructor and competition dancer across the country.
 Cookie helped to form the first U.S. Amateur Ballroom Dance Assoc. chapter (now called USA Dance) in Prince William County in the early 90’s.
 She has continued to teach social dance and special instruction to groups, individuals, kids & teens, as she develops programs in the area.